Privacy notice – volunteers

 The central contact for data protection can be contacted through email@example.com.

 Processing personal data

-We process personal data relating to TAP tutors in order to run the Access Project and keep people informed about any work that we are completing.
+We process personal data relating to our tutors in order to run The Access Project and keep people informed about any work that we are completing.

 What personal information do we collect and how is it used?

 Personal information means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).